-Small scale proposals for development on the coast will be permitted provided that they:
+Small scale proposals for development on the

-- a) will not have adverse impacts on coastal processes; - b) are in keeping with the character of the - c) will not significantly prejudice landscape interest and will have regard to the importance of seaward and landward views; - d) protect or enhance coastal habitats and species, including all designated nature conservation sites; and - e) will not lead to the consolidation of scattered development. - Policy DP13 seeks to protect the undeveloped nature of the National Park coastline.
+- coastal processes; - c) will not significantly prejudice to the importance of seaward and - d) protect or enhance coastal habitats and conservation sites; and - scattered development. - undeveloped nature of the National Park coastline.
 The policy ensures a level of protection consistent with the Government's Marine Policy Statement (MPS) and the emerging South Marine Plan.
 Once adopted, the South Marine Plan will help integrate marine and land planning, contributing to vibrant coastal communities and consideration of cultural heritage, seascape and local environmental quality.
 The Authority will work with the marine planning authority to ensure that the seascape quality of the New Forest coastline is maintained and enhanced. - The England Coast Path (ECP) is a new national trail being created by Natural England through the Marine and Coastal Access Act 2009, and will extend along the coast of the New Forest.
 It will allow people to gain access along the coast and provide opportunities to enjoy one of the special areas of the National Park.
 Any small-scale proposals associated with the coast path will be considered against Policy DP13 on coastal development.